neurallayer/roboquant.org/content/community.md

 date=2021-09-20
 type=page
 status=published
-heading=data is the new gold
+heading=data is the new oil
 ~~~~~~

 # Community